 Simple!
 To make vegan Saag Paneer, switch the paneer for fried firm tofu cubes.
-Replace the butter in the recipe with your favourite plant-based spread and substitute any plant-based cream for the single cream.
+Replace the ghee in the recipe with your favourite plant-based spread or vegan block.

 My recipe calls for a blender because it makes quick work of creating a smooth sauce.
-For that reason, I use a high-powered NutriBullet.
+For that reason, I use a high-powered blender like a Vitamix.
 However, you can use any blender you have, including a stick blender.

 It’s also fine to serve the Saag Paneer chunky if that’s what you like.
 In Northern India (where Saag Paneer comes from), people chop all the greens and aromatics finely before cooking the saag low and slow.

 The pot of saag is constantly beaten with a long spurtle (basically a wooden stick) to break everything down.
-You need serious arm power to make Saag under the Indian sun.
+You need serious arm power to make Saag the traditional way, under the Indian sun.

 The finished dish is hearty and dark green, with a chunkier texture than that of my recipe below.

-Boil all the leafy greens and aromatics (ginger, garlic and onions) along with some water in a pressure cooker until tender.
+Boil all the leafy greens and aromatics (ginger, garlic and onions) along with some water and baking soda in a pressure cooker until tender.
 A pinch of baking soda will help the greens cook quickly!